priyansh74/TextEditor/README.md

 # TextEditor
-Used HTML, CSS, Js with Document Object Model
+Used HTML, CSS, JavaScript with Document Object Model